apason/DEVOPS-WITH-DOCKER-MOOC-2019/part1/1.12/README.md

 The Dockerfiles for frontend and backend are in this directory.

 The image `backend` is built from the file backend.Dockerfile and the image `frontend` is build from the file frontend.Dockerfile.
-After the build we run the images with ports correct ports.
+After the build we run the images with ports mapped correctly.
 In addition the backend has a logs.txt file bind mounted to the container.